Most Fun Casual Bars In Las Vegas

 The Irish step dancer's name, by the way is Tara Reid.
 But not that Tara Reid.

-You don't go to the clubs to find beautiful girls; they were in the Nine Fine.
+You don't have to go to the clubs to find beautiful girls in Vegas.

 The coolest bar in town is, without a doubt, the classy Red Square.
 Located next to the Rumjungle club in Mandalay Bay, Red Square is a martini lounge decked out in cool, soft colors.